 Patience is doing well!
 After weeks of running around the hospital, now he's stuck in bed but that's not keeping him from grinning as big as always!
 He's starting turns on his frame today and will have it on for about two weeks - please pray the turns don't make his foot ache too much!

 Patience's surgery went well (although it was very long) yesterday!
 He's already back to smiling in the ward!
 Dr. Lubega put some plates in his left leg to stop it from growing any more longer than the right.
 On the right, he put some plates in as well as a frame, which will gradually pull the foot up with turns.
 Please be praying for him - frames aren't very fun, although they're very effective!

 Patience's MRI has been okayed by the neurosurgeon, so he's all set to have surgery here at CURE!
 He'll be having a frame put on today, which will slowly pull his foot up straight!
 Please be praying for him as he has his operation!

 Meet Patience and his friend Fesha!
 Patience has already been in the hospital for a couple of weeks while waiting for an MRI to be done at Queens Public Hospital.
 Unfortunately there's only one MRI machine in the whole country so it takes a while!
 After we check and make sure the MRI is clean and he doesn't need any spinal operation, then we'll be all set to put a frame on his foot and help pull it up.
 Fortunately, he seems to be enjoying running around the hospital having fun.
 We should find out very soon the results of his MRI!

 Send a Message to Patience

-We'll deliver your message to Patience at his hospital bed.
+We'll deliver your message to Patience as soon as we see him.